 Community service is an integral component of a Doane Stuart education.
-Even our youngest students experience the satisfaction and importance of serving others.
-By Middle School, students devote one Friday per month to community service.
-Upper School students fulfill a requirement of at least 25 hours each year.
+Students fulfill a requirement of at least 25 hours each year.
 Together, our students contribute more than 5,000 hours of service every year, laying the foundation for what we hope will be a lifelong commitment.

 Upper School Community Service Requirements